Average Health Insurance Cost in 2026

 Average health insurance cost by plan tier

-Catastrophic and Bronze plans have the cheapest monthly rates, but you'll have to pay more when you visit the doctor.
-These plans are best if you're young and healthy.
+- Bronze plans cost $573 per month, on average.
+Bronze plans are a good option for cheap health insurance, but you'll have to pay more when you visit the doctor.
+These plans are best if you're young and generally healthy.

 Average health insurance rates by plan type